acm-uiuc/sigrobotics-web/about.md

 ## Meetings
-Tentatively Mondays 5-7PM, Siebel 2405 (Pending Reservation)
+Tentatively Thursdays 5-7PM, Siebel 2405 (Pending Reservation)

 For more information and past meetings, see the [meetings] page.